microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 ### -Types

 Specifies the type of objects that the cmdlet returns.
+If not specified, the default is directoryObject, which includes all resource types defined in the directory.
+You can specify any object derived from directoryObject in the collection, such as user, group, and device objects.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]